Liberty Hall Museum

 Built in 1772 by New Jersey’s first governor, William Livingston View More

 Explore historic sites associated with Alexander Hamilton’s time in the Elizabethtown, New Jersey area as a young preparatory school student, having just emigrated from the Caribbean.
-Activities throughout the Elizabeth, NJ area were taken place at Boxwood Hall, Liberty Hall and The Snyder Academy of Elizabethtown.
+Come explore some of the most influential places and people of Hamilton's time in Elizabethtown.

 Boxwood Hall Museum

 Tour the historic home of Elias Boudinot, that was frequented by Alexander Hamilton.
-Discover the unique bond of the two historical legends and walk through history in modern times.
+Discover the unique bond of the two historical legends and how Boudinot influenced Hamilton.